The room filled up fast.

 The ranking system rewards rhythm, not frequency.

 Publishing on a predictable cadence produces better distribution than posting in bursts.
-Three to four posts per week is the range where most B2B professionals see the strongest results.
+Three to four posts a week is where most B2B professionals see the strongest results.

-But there's a trap.
-If you increase your posting frequency and the quality of what you publish dips as a result, the ranking system penalizes you.
-It tracks your baseline engagement rate.
-When that baseline drops because you're pushing out thinner content to fill a calendar, future posts get less distribution, not more.
+There's a trap, though.
+If you push your posting frequency up and the quality dips, the ranking system penalizes you.
+It watches your baseline engagement rate.
+When that baseline drops because you're stretching thinner content across the calendar, future posts get less distribution, not more.

-One genuinely valuable post per week beats five forgettable ones.
-The ranking system is watching the trend, not the total.
+One genuinely useful post a week beats five forgettable ones.
+The system is watching the trend, not the total.

 "It is better to publish three deeply insightful posts that capture high dwell time than five rushed posts that users scroll past in two seconds."
 LinkBoost, LinkedIn Growth Hacking in 2026